 The selected artists and artist teams are: Jonathan Taube for Coldstream Homestead Montebello, April Danielle Lewis | LabBodies for Greater Mondawmin, Maura Dwyer for Hamilton-Lauraville, Isaac Ewart for Hampden, Laure Drogoul for Little Italy, Malaika Aminata Clements for Sandtown-Winchester, Wickerham & Lomax for Station North and Jose Andres Rosero-Curet for Waverly.

 By pairing these artists with communities, neighborhoods across the city will light up with artwork created with, for and by Baltimore City residents.
 Projects will be designed and developed collaboratively over the course of the next three months by the artists and community groups within their designated neighborhood.
 Projects are fully funded up to $15,000.
-The projects and their descriptions will be announced in January 2017.

 Explore the projects for each 2017 neighborhood below.